stuycs-gh-classrooms/10-nextcs-p01-tobbot/README.md

      - The angle is used to adjust the ball’s velocity in both the x and y directions, so that the ball reflects at the correct angle (straight up if in the center, and more angled if near the edges).
   - reset(): Resets ball position if it goes out of bounds (game over).
-  - draw(): Draws the ball on the screen.
+  - display(): Draws the ball on the screen.

 CLASS Paddle (Plate)